TaxTips.ca

 2. less the ACB of the units sold (=ACB of total units x # of units sold divided by total # of units prior to sale)

-See the CRA publication RC4169 Tax treatment of mutual funds for investors.
+RC4169 Tax treatment of mutual funds for individuals

 The information on this site is not intended to be a substitute for professional advice.
 Each person's situation differs, and a professional advisor can assist you in using the information on this web site to your best advantage.